mark-when/docs/index.md

 import ExampleButton from "./src/ExampleButton.vue"
 </script>

-# Markwhen
+# Introduction

-Markwhen is a markdown-like journal language.
+Markwhen is a [markdown-like](/markdown-like) [journal language](/journal-language).
 You write markdown-ish text and it gets converted into JSON which can then be rendered into a timeline or other [view](/visualizations).

 Use the editor at [meridiem.markwhen.com](https://meridiem.markwhen.com).